squid-cache/squid-cache.github.io/docs/SquidFaq/InnerWorkings.md

 then why not bind the local endpoint to the host's (intranet) IP address?
 Why make the masses suffer needlessly?*

-Because thats just how ident works.
+Because that's just how ident works.
 Please read
 [RFC 931](ftp://ftp.isi.edu/in-notes/rfc931.txt), in particular the RESTRICTIONS section.